HanLab-BME-MTU/applications/EB3Tracker/GUIs/plusTipTrackViz_README.txt

 5d.
 Make a movie where features are color-coded by speed using "Speed Movies"

-"Speed Limit" is the maximum speed used in the jet color map (e.g. an input of 20 will map all speeds lower than -20 microns/min to -20 and all speeds higher than 20 to 20, ranging from dark blue to deep red.
-Negative speeds correspond to shrinkage velocities, because shrinking microtubules move away from the direction of growth.
+"Speed Limit" is the maximum speed used in the jet color map (e.g. an input of 20 will map all speeds faster than 20 to 20 and range from dark blue at 0 to deep red at 20).
 The default option (max) uses the whole range.

+Circles   - growth
+Triangles - fgap
+Squares   - bgap

 The "Save as AVI" check box determines whether the movie will be saved as .MOV (default) or .AVI.
 The AVI option crashes in some versions of Linux,